 ABC Supply began its association with AJ Foyt Racing in 2005 after a meeting in the Foyt team’s headquarters with Ken Hendricks, the company’s co-founder along with wife Diane, and David Luck, the company president.
 The deal initially presented was to sponsor a car just for the Indianapolis 500, but after that meeting, Foyt had a three-year contract with a company that had never been involved in motorsports sponsorship.

 The first race driver to pilot the No. 14 ABC Supply Racing car was A.J.
-Foyt IV, the legendary owner’s 19-year-old grandson who is the youngest driver to ever start the Indy 500.
+Foyt IV, the legendary owner’s grandson who at the age of 19 was the youngest driver to ever start the Indy 500.
 In the past, eight different drivers have piloted the No. 14 Honda-powered car with varying degrees of success.
 Darren Manning claimed a runner-up finish at Watkins Glen in 2008.
 Vitor Meira posted an inspiring third place finish in Brazil in 2010 in his first race since breaking his back in the 2009 Indy 500.
 Mike Conway claimed a third place finish in Toronto for the team, but it was Takuma Sato who claimed the team’s first win in over a decade with his victory in the prestigious Grand Prix of Long Beach in 2013.
 He followed that up with a stirring runner-up finish in the next race in Brazil.

 In 2015, with the support of ABC Supply, the team expanded to two full-time entries as rising star Jack Hawksworth joined the team.
-Experiencing some growing pains in the first two years, Foyt’s ABC Supply team underwent several significant changes to strengthen it to become a consistent contender in the 2017 Verizon IndyCar Series.
+Experiencing some growing pains in the first two years, Foyt’s ABC Supply team underwent several significant changes to strengthen it to become a consistent contender in the 2017 NTT IndyCar Series.

 2019 Dallara Chassis